danielstjules/redislock/README.md

 ## Installation

 Using npm, you can install redislock with `npm install ioredis-lock -S`.
+If you need node 4.x.x support, use the following `npm install ioredis-lock@legacy -S`

 You can also require it as a dependency in your `package.json` file: